 EB-1 visas comprise the first-preference group of employment-based immigration petitions.
-These visas are reserved for intending immigrants who are among the most capable and accomplished in their respective fields within the arts, sciences, education, business, and sports.
+These visas are reserved for intending immigrants who are among the most capable and accomplished in their professional fields within the arts, sciences, education, business, and sports.

 Our experienced immigration attorneys are here to assist you in your EB-1 application.
-For more detailed information on EB-1 Visa, including minimum requirements and USCIS policies, please click on the following links:
+For more detailed information on the EB-1 category, including minimum requirements and USCIS policies, refer to the following links: